Membership Benefits Card

 All ACMS members receive a Membership Benefits Card to redeem for discounts with local retailers and professional service companies.
 Click here to download the most recent list of Membership Benefits Partners and for more information on how to redeem your discounts.

-The ACMS provides opportunities for physicians to gain continuing medical education credit in state required courses at a discounted rate for members through many of our dinner meetings.
+The ACMS provides opportunities for physicians to gain continuing medical education credit in state required courses at our monthly Dinner Meetings and at our specialty club meeting for the ACMS Gator Angioclub.